kasnerz/npfl140/09_translation/README.md

 class.

 Note that:
-- The instruction-tuned models (1, 3, 4) should be queried with the
+- The instruction-tuned models (1, 2, 3) should be queried with the
-  `chat/completions` endpoint, which makes sure that the input is appropriately formatted for each model.
-You can easily prompt these models with instructions in natural language.
+  `chat/completions` endpoint.
-- The base model (2) should be queried with the `completions` endpoint.
-The model is only pre-trained on the next token prediction, so you need to formulate your task with that in mind (kudos if you are able to do that!)
+- The base model (4) should be queried with the `completions` endpoint.

 An example of how to use both  API endpoints is included in the sample code.